Taritsyn/BundleTransformer/NuGet/BundleTransformer.SassAndScss/readme.txt

    =============
    RELEASE NOTES
    =============
+   1. Now supported paths beginning with a tilde in `@import` directives and `url()` functions;
-   Added support of the LibSass Host for .NET version 0.4.5.
+   2. Added support of libSass version 3.3.6.

    ====================
    POST-INSTALL ACTIONS